North Dakota Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Free.
 Simple.
 Secure.

-North Dakota requires drivers to carry minimum car insurance coverage with $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $25,000 for property damage liability per accident.
-Uninsured/underinsured motorist coverage must also have the same limits of $25,000 per person and $50,000 per accident.
-Drivers must also have $30,000 in personal injury protection (PIP) per person.
-North Dakota operates under a no-fault insurance system, meaning that each driver's insurance covers their own damages regardless of fault.
+North Dakota mandates drivers to carry minimum car insurance comprising $25,000 in bodily injury liability per person, $50,000 per accident and $25,000 for property damage liability.
+Additionally, uninsured/underinsured motorist coverage is required, with the same bodily injury limits.
+Personal injury protection (PIP) is also mandated, covering up to $30,000 per person.
+North Dakota operates under a no-fault insurance system, meaning drivers must use their insurance to cover minor injuries after accidents regardless of who caused the accident.

 Why Trust MoneyGeek?
 MoneyGeek analyzed data from Quadrant Information Services and the North Dakota Insurance Department to get the most accurate cost data for various North Dakota drivers.